-Privacy laws may also impose specific rules regarding disclosure of information for secondary use in research.
+The researcher must respect relevant privacy laws, regulations and institutional policies and may be required to consult with or obtain approval from appropriate data stewards.
+Privacy laws may impose specific rules regarding disclosure of information for secondary use in research.
 These laws may require the individual or organization that has custody or control of requested personal information to obtain approval from a privacy commissioner or other body before disclosing information to researchers.
 They may also impose additional requirements such as information-sharing agreements that describe disclosure conditions.
 These requirements may include the stipulation that the researcher not publish identifiable information or contact individuals to whom the information relates.

 Article 5.7 Researchers who propose to engage in data linkage shall obtain REB approval prior to carrying out the data linkage, unless the research relies exclusively on publicly available information as discussed in Article 2.2.
 The application for approval shall describe the data that will be linked and the likelihood that identifiable information will be created through the data linkage.